For Immediate Release

 About the panic.

 - Dating is alive!—and a diet based entirely anonymous sex is actually quite rare.
+Which is why so many people are drawn to Follow the link to find the hottest shemale porn ever.
 Kuperberg and Padgett found that college students have basically equal rates of hooking up and dating: “Approximately 62 percent (of college students) reported having hooked up, while 61 percent said they had gone out on a date.
 Only eight percent of all students had hooked up without ever going on a date or being in a long-term relationship.”

 - Hookups aren’t having a large negative impact on participants.
 Forty-eight percent of men and 45 percent of women reported being glad about their most recent hookup.
 Most were more neutral, but “only 14.5 percent of women, and 12.5 percent of men regretted their last hookup,” according to the report.